viamrobotics/docs/docs/tutorials/get-started/lazy-susan.md

 If you have not already done so, follow the [Raspberry Pi Setup Guide](/get-started/installation/prepare/rpi-setup/) to prepare your Pi to connect your robot to the Viam app.
 Once your Pi is ready, `ssh` into it from your computer.

-In your web browser, go to [the Viam app](https://app.viam.com) and create a new robot instance.
+In your web browser, go to [the Viam app](https://app.viam.com) and create a new machine instance.
 Name your robot whatever you like and head to the **Setup** tab.
 On your Pi, follow the steps there to download the Viam app config and download and install `viam-server`.
 Wait a moment until your robot connects to the Viam app.